Aniruddhmuley2001/Aniruddhmuley2001/Readme.md

 <h1 align='center'>Howdy devs 👋, Aniruddh Muley here!</h1>

 <p align='center'>A tech enthusiast 💻, almost a Full-Stack Developer😅 (working on it!).
 Presently working more on frontend side, with a deep interest in React JS.
-Inquisitive about Competitive Coding and Data Structures and Algorithms.
+Inquisitive about Data Structures and Algorithms.
 Pragmatic, motivator, JavaScript lover and love applying new concepts in form of projects.</p>

 <h2 align='center'>Tech Stack I work on </h2>
 <p align = 'center'>